Product marketing is essential, even if you only sell one or two products at your organization.

 Next, you’ll want to set goals for your product.
 These will vary based on your specific product, the type of company you work for, your overall marketing goals, and more — your goals will be specific to your business and situation.
 However, let’s review some common goals product marketers aim to achieve:

-Pro Tip: Feel free to combine several of these goals or just choose one to focus on — every company and product will have different goals.
-The key is making sure you view and set these targets in the SMART goal format, meaning they’re specific, measurable, attainable, realistic, and time-bound.
+Pro Tip: Feel free to combine several goals or choose one to focus on — every company and product will have different plans.
+The key is ensuring you view and set these targets in the SMART goal format, meaning they’re specific, measurable, attainable, realistic, and time-bound.

 4. Price your product.

 As a product marketer, you’ll also have to contribute to the discussion of the price of your product.
-Depending on the company you work for, you might work with other teams on this part of the strategy, or it might be a job just for you and your fellow product marketers.
+Depending on your company, you might work with other teams on this part of the strategy, or it might be a job just for you and your fellow product marketers.
 Either way, you can consider competitive vs. value-based pricing.

 Competitive vs. Value-Based Product Pricing

-Competitive pricing means you’re basing your product’s price off of the similar products your competitors sell.
-It’s ideal for companies who have created a product similar to one that several other companies sell.
+Competitive pricing means you’re basing your product’s price off similar products your competitors sell.
+It’s ideal for companies that have an effect similar to one that several other companies sell.

-If you believe your unique features warrant a significantly higher price than those of your competitors’, you might choose to price your product above the other similar products on the market.
-A good way to evaluate the fairness of the pricing of all of your competitors is by studying financial reports and industry trends.
+Suppose you believe your unique features warrant a significantly higher price e of your competitors’.
+In that case, you might price your product above the other similar products on the market.
+An excellent way to evaluate the fairness of the pricing of all of your competitors is by studying financial reports and industry trends.